 South Africa is a Tipping Nation

-Leading me to another travel tip that will make going to South Africa much easier.
-Tips in South Africa.
+Leading me to another travel tip that will make your South Africa vacation much easier.
+And that is tips in South Africa.
 This is a tipping country, and visitors should expect to tip for anything from a lunch out, to gas station attendants, to car watchers.
 And yes, car watchers.

 Almost anywhere we parked in SA was monitored by a “car guard” to ensure that your vehicle remains safely parked while you go and do your business.
 Expect to tip these guys anywhere between 2-10 Rand, and don’t try to stiff them.
 They will literally block your car with their body until you give them something.
 As for meals out, 10% is the starting wait for servers.

 We had a fantastic time not only going on one but two safaris while in South Africa.
 There are so many game reserves in South Africa where visitors can see the Big 5.
 If you’ve been dreaming of seeing a lion, elephant, or wild buffalo all your life then SA may just be your calling.

 South Africa is the Gateway to Southern Africa

 Anyone who has looked at international flights going into Southern Africa may have noticed that the cheapest option may be to fly into Johannesburg or Cape Town first.
 There are many international flights departing and arriving every day into these two airports.
 Whether your destination is Namibia, Botswana, Swaziland, or Mozambique it may be worth checking the flight options into SA first and then book a connecting flight.

 District 9 is Real